The Specialist pathways are for the following international medical graduates (IMGs):

 - Located in a MMM 2-7 location (MMM1 if you are substantially comparable)

-* please keep in mind that as an IMG, working in Australia for the first time, you will be restricted by 19AB and will have to find work in a DPA location.
+Please keep in mind that as an IMG, working in Australia for the first time, you will be restricted by 19AB and will have to find work in a DPA location.
+Your visa may also require your employer to gain a Health Workforce Certificate..

 You will also need to provide current Certificates of Good Standing for all jurisdictions of practice since you obtained your specialist general practice qualification.